z10011/z10011.github.io/README.md

 # z10011.github.io

-For the license of Jekyll Minima theme: LICENSE.txt Othewise, copyright regarding the content on z10011.github.io: all rights reveserved.
+For the license of Jekyll Minima theme: LICENSE.txt

+Copyright regarding the content on https://github.com/z10011/z10011.github.io: all rights reveserved.